Lab 4: Client Side Javascript

 Javascript functions are always called on HTML elements that will trigger an event which will then lead to a response(s).
 In the example above, the visibility of certain form fields are determined based on the users selection of modality through the dropdown.
 Hence, the responding Javascript function needs to listen for changes to the value in the dropdown field of the form.

 5: Submit Buttons: Add "Close" and "Create Event" buttons to the Modal.
 If you already have the buttons for the Modal, update them appropriately.
-The "Create Event" button should submit the form and the "Close" button should close the Modal.
+The "Create Event" button should save the data form and the "Close" button should close the Modal.
+We will add an event to the Create Event

 You can copy over the below code to add a "Create Event" button.